-But when we were applying for our visa we found out that they were also selling Japan Rail Pass!
-Yey!
+But when we were applying for our visa we found out that the agency was also selling Japan Rail Pass.
+We were like, Yey!

 |Address||3F Dusit Thani Manila Ayala Center Makati city Philippines 1226|

 |Phone||893-8180 / 810-9622 ( Tagalog/English ) / 840-1060 ( Japanese )|

 Using the pass: